ahaenggli/AzureAD-LDAP-wrapper/README.md

 If set to true there are more detailed logs in the console output.

+### LDAP_PORT (default: 13389)

+Sets the port for the listener.
+The wrapper listens on port 13389 by default.
+However, if you are running a Docker container directly on the host network, you may want to change the port to 389.

 ### LDAP_SECURE_ATTRIBUTES (optional)

 Allows to define secure attributes.
 Onlye superusers can see them all.